Before reading How To Face A Crisis And Come Out Stronger Part 4, read:

 During a crisis, using affirmations can be helpful.
 They can remind you of your strength, and they can keep you focused on the positive in the middle of all the chaos.
 I write them on the bathroom mirror with a dry erase marker.

-At first, if you're not used to saying or journaling affirmations, it may feel weird to use them.
+At first, if you’re not used to saying or journaling affirmations, it may feel weird to use them.
 However, research has shown that affirmations are helpful in surviving and thriving during a crisis.
-So, here are a few affirmations you may want to start with…
+And yet, there’s also research that calls that a bunch of hooey.

 Affirmation #1: I Make Decisions from a Place of Wisdom